MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/Update-Nano-Server.md

 Now you can use the extracted .cab files to apply the updates to a Nano Server image in a few different ways, depending on your needs.
 The following options are presented in no particular order of preference - use the option that makes the most sense for your environment.

 > [!NOTE]
-> When using the DISM tools to service Nano Server, you need to use a version of DISM that is equal to or newer than the version of Nano Server you're servicing.
+> When using the DISM tools to service Nano Server, you must use a version of DISM that is the same as or newer than the version of Nano Server you're servicing.
 You can achieve this by running DISM from a matching version of Windows, installing a matching version of the [Windows Asssessment and Deployment Kit (ADK)](https://developer.microsoft.com/en-us/windows/hardware/windows-assessment-deployment-kit), or running DISM on Nano Server itself.

 ## Option 1: Integrate a cumulative update into a new image
 If you are building a new Nano Server image, you can integrate the latest cumulative update directly into the image so that it's fully patched on first boot.